baotran001/CMPE131_Project/meetings.md

 - Team updates
   - Hieu <work completed and next task>
   - Cathleen created a branch and will work on 2 use cases next.
-  - Kolby <work completed and next task>
+  - Kolby joined the repository
   - Baotran made a repository and will work on 2 use cases next.

 - Group project summary